hindu-comm/mail_stream_advaita-l/2017/06/Fwd_Did_an_Advaitin_/36__Venkatesh_Murthy.md

 > kuntimaddisada at yahoo.com [advaitin] <advaitin at yahoogroups.com> wrote:
 >
 > These stories are not different from the stories that we read in the
-> Shankara Digvijayas where there were episodes to kill Shankara too. ​
+> Shankara Digvijayas where there were episodes to kill Shankara too.
 >
 >
 > The best thing to do is ignore these cock and bull stories and concentrate
 > on the essence of the teachings.
 >
 >
-> ​The stories are so elaborately given that many followers will not just
+> The stories are so elaborately given that many followers will not just
 > ignore them.
 You yourself elaborated the details before calling it a cock
 > and bull story!
 IMO, the Tantrika wanting to offer Bhagavatpadacharya as a
 > bali for siddhi is not the same as an Advaita Acharya plotting to kill a